silaspe/maths/docs/jacobian.md

 \frac{\partial v}{\partial x} \quad \frac{\partial v}{\partial y}\end{bmatrix} = \begin{bmatrix} a & -b \\
 b & a\end{bmatrix} $$

-well, what makes a matrix of that form?
+Well, what makes a matrix of that form?

 for one, the top left equals the bottom right equals the real part

-and for another, the top right equals the negatave of the bottom left equals the negatave of the imaginary part
+and for another, the top right equals the negative of the bottom left equals the negative of the imaginary part

 ### in conclusion...